 Next, we added decorative molding to the PAX doors.
 This step completely elevated the look of the built-ins.
 We went with 13/32 wide chair rail moulding from Lowe’s.
 They had a slim profile and gave a subtle touch of elegance without being too chunky or overpowering.

 We cut the moulding to size with miter shears and nailed them to the door 2 inches from the edge, with the help of a laser level.
-This ensures all the trim pieces are level and straight.
+This ensured all the trim pieces were level and straight.

-To finish it off, we added some beautiful brass knobs.
+To finish it off, we added brass knobs.
 These were the most affordable I had seen online and so high-quality.
 They added warmth and a bit of bling to the space.

 Final Reveal

 6 weeks after I started removing the baseboards, these floor-to-ceiling built-ins are finally DONE!
-You can complete this project in a couple of weekends yourself, if you have help and can spend big trunks of time on it without going back and forth with miscalculations (that’s why getting detailed build plans is so helpful!)
+You can complete this project in a couple of weekends yourself, if you have help and can spend big trunks of time on it without going back and forth with miscalculations (I know, I’ve made so many mistakes).

-This room actually feels a lot more spacious now.
+This room actually feels a lot more spacious after the project.
 The built in wardrobe not only added a ton of storage, but also beautiful details that took the aesthetics to the next level.
-It’s grand, functional, and timeless.
 We can’t be happier with the result!

 Detail Cost Breakdown